 Or for those who are looking for stand up desk option that allows you to move a little bit as well, an under the desk manual treadmill is incredible.
 So much cheaper and smaller.

-Note: Curved treadmills have more bells and whistles and are comparable in price to motorized treadmills.
+Note: Curved-belt treadmills have more bells and whistles and are comparable in price to motorized treadmills.

 3. Better for Small Spaces or Storing Away

-As noted above there are options designed to fit under a desk, to slide under a bed or easily fold up.
+As noted above there are great under desk treadmills designed to slide under a bed or easily fold up.
 They’re going to require a lot less space.

 4. Potential for Workout Efficiency

 When you use a motorized treadmill, the motor does some of the work for you.
-You’ll expend more calories per mile using a manual treadmill.
+You’ll expend more calories per mile using a manual treadmill, which means you may be able to get away with shorter workouts every now and then.

 Do you burn more calories on a manual treadmill?
 Maybe.